pyomeca/ezc3d/README.md

 # How to use
 The aim of EZC3D is to be, indeed, easy to use.
 Still, it is a C++ library and therefore requires some time to adapt.
 This section aims to help you level up as fast as possible, in order to enjoy EZC3D as fast as possible.

-There are example codes for C++, Python3 and MATLAB in the folder `example` that can be used as template to perform all the day-to-day tasks.
+There are example codes for C++, C#, Python3 and MATLAB in the folder `example` that can be used as template to perform all the day-to-day tasks.
 Moreover, the test files in the tests folder can also be very useful.

 ## The C++ API
 The core code is written in C++, meaning that you can fully create from scratch, read and write C3D from C++.